Russians blog to highlight fears of election fraud

 By Alissa de Carbonnel

-CHELYABINSK, Russia When bloggers posted what they said was a tape of the governor of this industrial region telling local employers to organize "compulsory voting" for Vladimir Putin's ruling party, it caused a stir across Russia.
+CHELYABINSK, Russia, Nov 30 When bloggers posted what they said was a tape of the governor of this industrial region telling local employers to organise "compulsory voting" for Vladimir Putin's ruling party, it caused a stir across Russia.

 But no local newspapers or television stations reported the story in Chelyabinsk, a city of 1.1 million people 1,600 km (1,000 miles) east of Moscow.